 We are committed to protecting and respecting your privacy.
 Any personal information such as name, postal address, telephone number and email address you supply will be used to provide you with information and requested services and to properly administer membership.
 It will not be disclosed to any third party without your prior permission, or unless we are required to do so by law.
 You have the right to request deletion of your personal data where there is no compelling reason for us to continue to hold it.

 Rye Arts Festival announced in January 2018 that it had completed the process of becoming a Charitable Incorporated Organisation (CIO).
 This clearly defines the responsibilities of members and is a more efficient structure for the way we operate.
 Our charity number is 1175309.
 If you would like to read a copy of our Constitution, please click here.

 In recent years, Rye Arts Festival has featured, among others: Dame Ellen MacArthur, Sandy Gall, Peter Snow, Sir Max Hastings, Henry Blofeld, Tasmin Little, Benjamin Grosvenor, Jane Gardham, Philip Venning, Voces8, Nikolai Demidenko, The Zemlinsky Quartet, The Sitkovetsky Piano Trio, The English Concert, Lord David Owen, Vicky Pryce, Sarah Raven, Adam Nicolson, Frances Spalding, John Julius Norwich, A.N.Wilson, Richard Lester, Professor Robert Winston, Professor David King, Flossie Malavialle, Dervish, “West” Weston, Courtney Pine, The Big Chris Barber Band and the Ukulele Orchestra of Great Britain.
 Click here for a full list of past performers.

 The Festival’s main audiences are from Rye and the surrounding area, although it now attracts increasing numbers from further afield.
 The Committee always seeks to widen access to its programmes while continuing to deliver excellent events and performances.
-Many thousands of tickets are sold to those attending approximately 60 events during the annual Festival fortnight and many others enjoy events to which there is free access, including all the special exhibitions in and around Rye that are on offer at the time.
+Many thousands of tickets are sold to those attending approximately 60 events during each Festival and many others enjoy events to which there is free access, including all the special exhibitions in and around Rye that are on offer at the time.